ritik1290/bio-v2/README.md

 *   `ritik-profile.jpg` — Professional Portrait (External)
 *   `LICENSE` — Custom license protecting the source code
 ---
-## 🛠 Maintenance & Updates
-This version is designed for **Zero-Code Updates**.
-You can update your profile information and CV without ever touching the HTML file.
-### How to update your CV:
-1. Prepare your new CV and name it exactly: `ritikdhage_cv.pdf`
-2. Upload/Overwrite the file in this repository.
-3. The "View CV" button on the website will automatically point to the new file.
-### How to update your Photo:
-1. Prepare your new photo and name it exactly: `ritik-profile.jpg`
-2. Upload/Overwrite the file in this repository.
-3. The website will automatically display the new portrait across all sections (Hero, Navbar, and Footer).
----
 ## 📜 License
 Internal use only.
 All rights reserved.
 The source code, design assets, and medical branding are protected.